LeetHappyfeet/AIOS/README.md

 ## Development

-AIOS is under active development and its internal schema and APIs may still change.
+AIOS is under active development.
+Internal schemas and APIs may change.

-The current development work is focused on making persistent memory behave less like search and more like an evolving cognitive/runtime system: preserving event identity, episodic continuity, character perspective, durable identity, public world knowledge, and reliable recall over long-running sessions.
+Memory, identity, belief, retrieval, knowledge acquisition, agent actions, and external inference are all active areas of development.
+Newer agent and research capabilities should be considered experimental.

-Issues and regression reports are welcome, especially when accompanied by the AIOS logs and the source interaction that produced the problem.
+Issues and regression reports are welcome, especially when accompanied by AIOS logs and the source interaction that produced the problem.

 ## License